Selina Todd: Views on transgender topics

 In January 2020, Todd revealed that she had been warned of threats against her on social media; after an investigation at her request, Oxford University arranged security guards to accompany her to lectures.
-Todd received threats from trans rights activists for making public her views on the need to protect female single-sex spaces - such as women's refuges and rape crisis centres - which they deemed transphobic.
+Todd said she received threats from trans rights activists for making public her view that transgender women should be denied access to women-only spaces - such as women's refuges and rape crisis centres.
 She said: "In the world today democracy is under threat and therefore we all have to defend the right of people to have freedom of speech and freedom of debate."